rdalen/Boxify/docs/kicad-integration.md

 ### Carrier

-The **PCB Library prototype** acts as the **Carrier**.
+The selected PCB Type from the PCB Library acts as the **Carrier**.
+Make sure the selected PCB Type **has the same dimensions as the PCB in the imported STEP model**.

-It provides the stable reusable PCB definition used by the Boxify architecture.
+In fact, it is the carrier that provides the stable reusable PCB definition used by the Boxify architecture.

 The carrier can provide: